 So Which Option Is Best?

 After looking closely at the three options, it’s difficult to see a clear winner emerge.
-In terms of legality and perceived safety, it would have to be the medical pathway.
+It would have to be the medical pathway regarding the legality and perceived safety.
 That’s obvious.
-But if low cost and easy access are the criteria, then the green and black markets might seem like better options to the consumer in urgent need of CBD-based products.
+But suppose low cost and easy access are the criteria.
+In that case, the green and black markets might seem like better options for consumers in urgent need of CBD-based products.

 When Might CBD Products Become Available at My Local Pharmacy?

-Clearly, with the down-scheduling of CBD, the incentive for further clinical research becomes that much more urgent, both from a business perspective and a societal one.
+Clearly, with the down-scheduling of CBD, the incentive for further clinical research becomes much more urgent, both from a business perspective and a societal one.
 The medical benefits are, for the most part, accepted.
-And unscrupulous, illicit and ultimately unsafe practices are in no one’s best interests.
+And unscrupulous, illicit, and ultimately unsafe practices are in no one’s best interests.

 For businesses, the profits could be staggering.
 Potentially upwards of 200 million Australian dollars per year.
 Or put differently, an estimated 10 billion USD by 2025.